Master's Degree Application Requirements

 Requirements for Residential Program Applicants

-The department now accepts applications via HAMPCAS for the Residential Health Sciences Management (MHA) program.
+The department now accepts applications via HAMPCAS for the Residential Master of Health Administration (MHA) program.
 HAMPCAS is the national centralized application service that provides applicants with the capability to apply to health management, administration and policy programs across different colleges and universities throughout the U.S. by way of a single, web-based application.
 Start your HAMPCAS application.
-Students submitting an application through HAMPERS should still apply through the University of Missouri Office of Graduate Studies.
+Students submitting an application through HAMPCAS should still apply through the University of Missouri Office of Graduate Studies.

 Applicants must have:

 - Maintained a 3.0 GPA during your last 60 hours of undergraduate coursework.
-(If your GPA was less than 3.0, you can gain conditional acceptance into the program if approved by the Admissions Committee.
-You would be admitted On Probation and would be required to maintain a 3.0 GPA while enrolled in the HMI program.)
+(If your GPA was less than 3.0, you can gain conditional acceptance into the program if approved by the Admissions Committee and Graduate Studies.)

 - Acceptable scores on the GRE or GMAT test.
 GRE or GMAT scores on the verbal, quantitative and analytical writing sections should fall at or above the 50th percentile.